Oxynt/Unity-transparent-app-template/README.md

 # Unity-transparent-app-template
-Template for transparent background application with Unity engine and Window
+Template for transparent background application with Unity engine and Windows